Rcharitra1/temporary-ez/docs/School Bus Operator/Reports/Resolution History.md

 - The bus has communication error
 - Stop not required
 - Stop not accessible
-- The GPS device is not woerking
+- The GPS device is not working
 - There is a mechanical issue with the bus
 - There is a spare drive on route
 - The bus is already at the location